-Development Programmes for 2019
+Development Programmes for 2020

-The Sesa Foundation has presented an activity plan for 2019, following on from the work carried out last year in terms of projects and sectors of intervention.
+The Sesa Foundation has presented an activity plan for 2020, following on from the work carried out last year in terms of projects and sectors of intervention.
 The initiatives and activities will be implemented and developed in a complementary and synergistic way with the various players in the area, with the aim of making the best possible use of resources.

-Therefore, the Foundation's operational goals are confirmed for 2019:
+Therefore, the Foundation's operational goals are confirmed for 2020:

-- Philanthropy and Charity: sector of great importance for the Foundation, through the support of the most active associations in the sector and in the area which are increasingly turning to the Foundation, with particular attention to the social inclusion of disadvantaged categories such as the disabled and the elderly; - Art and cultural initiatives and initiatives for the territory, a sector of intervention on which the Foundation focuses increasing attention by articulating interventions in two areas, namely the support for cultural activities and events in the area and the protection and enhancement of historical, artistic and environmental heritage; - University, Education and Training: in 2019, collaboration with local schools will be intensified for the "Alternanza Scuola Lavoro" project, to which more and more resources will be dedicated.
-Particular attention will also be paid to the intensification of collaboration with Tuscan and national universities; - Corporate Welfare: support for all initiatives aimed at improving the quality of life and the psycho-physical well-being of the Group' s employees, and in particular support for Sesa Baby for the children of employees, will be confirmed;
+- Philanthropy and Charity: sector of great importance for the Foundation, through the support of the most active associations in the sector and in the area which are increasingly turning to the Foundation, with particular attention to the social inclusion of disadvantaged categories such as the disabled and the elderly.
+Philanthropic activities in favour of the community and the area in which the company operates, paying particular attention to non-profit organisations and associations dedicated to the protection of the most vulnerable, as well as welfare activities and support for projects developed by Scientific Research Institutes in the field of basic and clinical research, into diseases for which there are currently no effective therapies; - Art and cultural initiatives and initiatives for the territory, a sector of intervention on which the Foundation focuses increasing attention by articulating interventions in two areas, namely the support for cultural activities and events in the area and the protection and enhancement of historical, artistic and environmental heritage.
+Particular reference is made to the support of cultural activities and events in the area and the protection of the historical, artistic and environmental heritage.
+Support for cultural activities and events in the area and the protection and promotion of the historical, artistic and environmental heritage, initiatives that have been supported since its establishment; - University, Education and Training: again in 2020, collaboration with local schools will be intensified for the "Alternanza Scuola Lavoro" project, to which more and more resources will be dedicated.
+Particular attention will also be paid to the intensification of collaboration with Tuscan and national universities; - Corporate Welfare: support for all initiatives aimed at improving the quality of life and the psychophysical well-being of the Group' s employees, and in particular support for Sesa Baby for the children of employees, will be confirmed;

-In addition, donations and sponsorships in favour of cultural and historical events in the Empoli area are reconfirmed, as are initiatives in favour of bodies and associations dealing with the protection and enhancement of artistic and environmental heritage.
-The contribution to the maintenance and decoration of the gardens in Piazza della Vittoria in Empoli, a meeting point for the local community, has been reconfirmed.
+In addition, donations and sponsorships in favour of cultural and historical events in the Empoli area are reconfirmed, as are initiatives in favour of bodies and associations dealing with the protection and enhancement of artistic and environmental heritage (Cooperativa Sinergica, Associazione Noi da Grandi, Fondazione ANT, Associazione Noi per Voi, Concerti di Sant'Andrea, celebrations for "Giorno di Leonardo").
+Lastly, the contribution to the maintenance and decoration of the gardens in Piazza della Vittoria in Empoli, a meeting point for the local community, has been reconfirmed.
+Extensive space will also be given to the organization of initiatives and conferences dedicated to the world of youth and new digital technologies.